Why should I donate my body to USA's Anatomical Gifts Program?

 Do I have to make prearrangements with a funeral home, ambulance service, or transport service?

 We recommend the donor discuss his or her intended dedication with a local funeral director, ambulance service, or transport service so that his or her wishes are properly carried out after death.

 If the donor is transported to a funeral home, will the Anatomical Gifts Program pick up the cost of the ambulance and funeral home?

 No. The Anatomical Gifts Program, although created by state law, receives no financial support from the State and has no funds to cover the cost of any procedures done by funeral homes or transportation to the College of Medicine.
 Therefore, the donor should make arrangements from his or her estate, or under the provision of the Federal Social Security Act, for coverage of this cost.

 How much will the funeral home, ambulance service, or transport service charge?

 Costs of different funeral homes, ambulance services, and transport services vary depending on the amount of services rendered.
-However, basic services, including filing the death certificate, are usually less than $1,000 for donations in the Mobile area.

 What happens if the donor moves to another state?